openhab/openhab-addons/bundles/org.openhab.binding.modbus.sungrow/README.md

 ## Thing Configuration

 Once you've configured the Modbus TCP Slave or Modbus Serial Slave as Bridge you can configure the Sungrow inverter thing.
 You just have to select the configured bridge and optional configure the polling interval.

-### `sungrow-inverter` Thing Configuration
+### Sungrow Inverter (`sungrow-inverter`)

 | Name         | Type    | Description                          | Default | Required | Advanced |
 |--------------|---------|--------------------------------------|---------|----------|----------|